-When people suffer the loss of their home and possessions in a tornado, flood, or fire, it is often the treasured family photos and documents that are missed the most.
-Fortunately today there are many options for insuring that these family records are not lost forever.
+When people suffer the loss of their homes and possessions in a tornado, flood, or fire, it is often the treasured family photos and documents that are missed the most.
+Fortunately, today, there are many options for ensuring that these family records are not lost forever.
 One of your best bets will be to keep the originals or copies in a safe deposit box.
-If that isn’t an option for you, a heavy-duty metal fire proof box kept on a high shelf can also work.
+If that isn’t an option for you, a heavy-duty metal fireproof box kept on a high shelf can also work.
 It may be wise to keep the copies in a separate location from the originals so that if one set is destroyed, the other will be safe.
-Keeping them at a friend or relatives house may be a viable alternative.
+Keeping them at a friend’s or relative’s house may be a viable alternative.

-The following is a list of some documents you may want to include in your “Safeguarded Documents” file:
+It’s important to have a “Safeguarded Documents” file where you can store important documents.
+Here’s a list of some documents that you may want to include in that file:

-If the worst does happen, a great tip is to freeze wet documents and photos as soon as possible (mold begins to grow in 48 hours), until a determination can be made if it is possible to restore them.
-It is also possible to get copies of your last 7 years of your tax return information from the IRS by filling out form 4506, but it will cost you $57 per copy.
+In case of any emergency, it’s best to freeze wet documents and photos as soon as possible (mold begins to grow in 48 hours) until you can determine if it is possible to restore them.
+You can get copies of your last 7 years of tax return information from the IRS by filling out form 4506 but it will cost you $57 per copy.